 - Construction Style and Quality.
 Prefabricated and mobile homes are generally constructed to lower quality standards than solidly built Tudors, Craftsmans, or Colonials.
 Mass-produced houses, which tend to be newer, can have quality issues as well.
 However, custom-built new homes may be constructed even more solidly and durably than older homes.
 Ultimately, construction quality comes down to the quality of the materials used, and the skill and diligence of the builders.

 - Climate and Geology.
 Climate – particularly humidity, temperature extremes, and storms – accelerate the aging process.
-Homes in the eastern half of the U.S. are more likely to experience problems attributable to these issues, such as roof damage and basement or foundation moisture, than homes in coastal California.
+Homes in the eastern half of the U.S. are more likely to experience problems attributable to these issues, such as roof damage and basement or foundation moisture, than homes in coastal California cities like San Francisco and Oakland.
 Geological factors that can accelerate the aging process include seismic activity, sinkholes and limestone geology, and high water tables.

 Common Older Home Problems and Potential Solutions